Maersk to decide on Red Sea route as Hapag-Lloyd extends diversions | Headlines

 Maersk had more than 30 container vessels set to sail through Suez via the Red Sea, an advisory on Monday showed, while 17 other voyages were put on hold.
 A decision will be taken on Tuesday regarding how to proceed, a company spokesperson said.

-Shares in Maersk were up 5.2% in mid-afternoon trading.
-Hapag-Lloyd shares were up 3.3%.
+Oil prices rose in the first session of the new year, boosted by potential disruption to Middle Eastern supply after the latest Red Sea attack.
 Shares in shipping companies have risen since the crisis began on expectations that longer routes will result in higher freight rates.

+Unlisted French shipping group CMA CGM increased its container shipping rates from Asia to the Mediterranean region by up to 100% as of Jan.
+15 compared to Jan.
+1, it said on its website on Tuesday.
+Shares in Maersk were up 6.3% in late afternoon trading.
+Hapag-Lloyd shares were up 4.1%.

-Major shipping groups, including Maersk and Hapag-Lloyd , have stopped using Red Sea routes, instead taking the longer journey around the Cape of Good Hope.
+Major shipping groups, including Maersk and Hapag-Lloyd, have stopped using Red Sea routes, instead taking the longer journey around the Cape of Good Hope.
 After the deployment of a U.S.-led military operation to protect ships, however, Maersk on Dec.
-24 announced it would resume using the Red Sea.
+24 said it would resume using the Red Sea.

 According to Maersk, its alliance partner Mediterranean Shipping Company (MSC) was continuing to divert its vessels via the Cape of Good Hope.
 MSC did not immediately respond to a request for comment.